Cinder (novel): Characters

+Themes

+The novel has been discussed by scholars as engaging with posthumanism themes, particularly in its portrayal of a cyborg protagonist that challenges distinctions between human and nonhuman identity.
+Scholars also state that it explores identity formation and gender roles, as the protagonist navigates conflicting social expectations and marginalization within her society.

 Reception

 Critical reception to Cinder has been mostly positive, with the Los Angeles Times calling the book "refreshing" and praising the character of Cinder.
 Publishers Weekly also positively reviewed the book, saying that the characters are "easy to get invested in".
 Booklist called Cinder a "fresh spin on Cinderella".
 The Wall Street Journal wrote that the book was an "undemanding and surprisingly good-natured read".
 Kidz World stated that Cinder was "an amazing story about love that comes in mysterious packages".

 Kirkus Reviews wrote that the telepathic-enslaver theme was "simplistic and incongruous-feeling" but said that Cinder "offers a high coolness factor".
 The Horn Book Magazine wrote that Cinder's reveal was predictable but that the book's "twists and turns, complex characters, and detailed world-building to redeem itself".
 Tor.com wrote that "while Cinder does have its flaws, it's a solidly entertaining story, and one of the best re-imaginings of Cinderella I've seen in ages."
 Reflecting on the novel's blend of fairy tale and steampunk motifs, literary scholar Terri Doughty concludes that Meyer "rewrites the meme of female passivity as Cinder works through a process of identity formation.
 Compared to the novel's female characters that use traditional markers of femininity to disguise their manipulations and cruelties, the cyborg mechanic Cinder emerges as a positive role model for girls."

 Interviewed at the Bologna Children's Book Fair (Bologna, Italy) in 2012, the author revealed the origin of her novel.
 She is a "fairy tale geek", she has spent considerable time tracing the origins of the most common Western children's stories.
 According to Meyer, "some scholars believe that a story called "Ye Xian", which was first recorded in 9th-century China is the original Cinderella tale and the direct ancestor to the stories we know from Charles Perrault and the Brothers Grimm.
 Additionally, some believe that the iconic lost slipper used to find the runaway girl came to us from China's tradition of foot-binding and a culture in which women were praised for tiny feet."
 For this reason, Marissa Meyer decided to set her futuristic version in New Beijing, in order to "close the circle" and re-take the story to its original place.
 In addition to that, the decision to make Cinder a cyborg started from a hilarious thought: the idea came to her mind that, instead of losing a shoe, Cinderella might lose a whole foot on the stairs.